axmolengine/axmol/tools/lua-bindings/README.md

 private unless a module explicitly adopts it. `abstract_classes`, `no_constructors`, `classes_have_no_parents`, and `base_classes_to_skip` also
 accept arrays.
-`-Mode all` writes a complete generated API manifest for each module under `generated/manifests`; it is an audit and review snapshot, not a build input.
+The default generation mode writes a complete generated API manifest for each module under `generated/manifests`; it is an audit and review snapshot, not a build input.
 The compatibility schema is in `schema.json`.
 The boundary between generated output and justified specialized code is documented in